BY Vince Cooper

 After being signed by his fellow Aberdonian, Law soon had a new man to impress, Beattie stood down and his former Preston teammate Bill Shankly took charge.
 On first seeing Law, Shankly echoed his predecessors’s thoughts, later saying that his initial thoughts were; “The boy’s a freak.
 Weak, puny and bespectacled”.
 But Shankly quickly revised his opinion once he saw the young prodigy’s talent on the pitch.

 In didn’t take Law long to build a reputation as a player for the future.
-Manchester United boss Matt Busby had an early £10,000 offer refused for the teenager after watching him take United’s youth team apart and when Shankly left for Liverpool in 1959 he was keen to take a player he had called ‘the greatest thing on two feet’ with him but Liverpool couldn’t afford to reunite the youngster with Shankly who he would later admit ‘changed my career’.
+Manchester United boss Matt Busby had an early £10,000 offer refused for the teenager after watching him take United’s youth team apart and when Shankly left for Liverpool in 1959 he was keen to take a player he had called ‘the greatest thing on two feet’ with him but cash-strapped Liverpool couldn’t afford to reunite the youngster with Shankly who he would later admit ‘changed my career’.

 Before Shankly, the player would run non-stop during a match, but his new boss encouraged him to pace himself and taught him to read situations before they happened.
 The manager’s admiration for Law remained throughout his career, to the extent that towards the end of his career when asked to name the greatest player he’d seen Shanks responded immediately; “Denis Law”.

-After Shankly left, Huddersfield put Law up for sale but by now Busby had Bobby Charlton and Dennis Viollet leading the Old Trafford attack so he declined the chance to buy the striker.
+After Shankly left, Huddersfield put Law up for sale but by now Busby had Bobby Charlton and Dennis Viollet leading the Old Trafford attack so he turned down the chance to buy the striker.
 Arsenal made a bid and when the Yorkshire club held out for more money assistant manager Ron Greenwood failed to persuade the Gunners board to up their offer.
 So it was left to Manchester City whose Scottish manager Les McDowall splashed out £55,000 to take his fellow-countryman to Maine Road in March 1960, a record transfer fee between two British clubs.

 An early Scotland call-up